 A Periodontist Can Help

 Periodontists are experts when it comes to managing the oral soft tissues affected by gum disease.
 Utilizing state-of-the-art therapies such as Fontana Twinlight lasers allow us to stop periodontal infections and prevent them from becoming more advanced.
 These resources aren’t always available in a traditional family dental practice.
 As such, your dentist may refer you to see a gum specialist like Dr. Saunders if you’re not responding to traditional dental cleanings.

 Request an Evaluation

 If you’re experiencing any of these gum disease symptoms, early treatment can help you save your smile.
-Our Houston periodontist has been helping patients enjoy healthier teeth and gums for over 30 years.
+Our The Woodlands periodontist has been helping patients enjoy healthier teeth and gums for over 30 years.
 Request an exam with Dr. Kip Saunders today!